 - Deep pink blooms, last a long time

-Some sources say this plant is “deciduous.” so I am thinking that it will grow like a Sedum “Autumn Joy” which blooms in late summer and fall and then will die down to the grown during winter snows but come back up early in spring.
+Some sources say this plant is “herbaceous.” so I am thinking that it will grow like a Sedum “Autumn Joy” which blooms in late summer and fall and then will die down to the grown during winter snows but come back up early in spring.
 I will expect that and not feel like it has died on me next spring.

 This is a Hybrid Plant